swisspost/design-system/.changeset/wise-tomatoes-brake.md

 ---
-'@swisspost/design-system-styles': minor
+'@swisspost/design-system-styles': patch
 ---

-implement validation component
+Updated the styles  of the form validation messages to match the new Post design.